telerik/blazor-docs/components/listbox/events.md

 # ListBox Events

-The Telerik Blazor ListBox fires events that are related to toolbar button clicks and drag and drop user actions.This article describes all events and event arguments.
+The Telerik Blazor ListBox fires events that are related to toolbar button clicks and drag and drop user actions.
+This article describes all events and event arguments.

 * [How to define event handlers more easily](#using-titem)
 * [`OnDrop`](#ondrop)